DriveAction: A Benchmark for Exploring Human-like Driving Decisions in VLA Models: Experiments

 \subsection{Task-Specific Evaluation}

 As summarized in Tables~\ref{tab:task_specific_1} and~\ref{tab:task_specific_2}, we conduct a detailed task-specific evaluation to analyze model capabilities across diverse tasks, revealing substantial variability in performance across tasks and models.
 For example, in Table~\ref{tab:task_specific_1}, models attain higher accuracy on Dynamic and Static tasks, which may be attributed to the prevalence and clear annotation of such cases in training data.
-The relatively strong performance on obstacle-related tasks compared to Efficiency further suggests that current models adopt conservative strategies, favoring collision avoidance over optimizing for efficiency.
-In contrast, Navigation remains a persistent challenge: while most models can respond to explicit navigation instructions, their substantially lower scores indicate limited proficiency in accurate lane localization and comprehensive navigation understanding.
+The relatively strong performance on obstacle-related tasks compared to Efficiency tasks further suggests that current models adopt conservative strategies, favoring collision avoidance over optimizing for efficiency.
+In contrast, Navigation tasks remain a persistent challenge: while most models can respond to explicit navigation instructions, their substantially lower scores indicate limited proficiency in accurate lane localization and comprehensive navigation understanding.

-As shown in Table~\ref{tab:task_specific_2}, models again exhibit notable task-dependent variation across Road Marking, Traffic Light, and Sign recognition tasks.
-Most models demonstrate strong performance on Road Marking and Sign recognition, whereas accuracy on Traffic Light tasks is consistently lower for several models, highlighting this area as a persistent bottleneck.
+As shown in Table~\ref{tab:task_specific_2}, models again exhibit notable task-dependent variation across Road Marking, Traffic Light, and Sign tasks.
+Most models demonstrate strong performance on Road Marking and Sign tasks, whereas accuracy on Traffic Light tasks is consistently lower for several models, highlighting this area as a persistent bottleneck.

-Overall, these findings demonstrate that different tasks reveal specific strengths and weaknesses in each model, which are often missed by a single comprehensive evaluation score.
-This underscores the importance of task-specific evaluation for diagnosing model limitations and guiding improvements toward more robust, generalizable autonomous driving models.